Monday, October 01, 1990

 I began to develop a fascination with East European (Soviet-era) cars.
 The East German Trabant was one of the worst cars ever made.
 I rode in one a few times.
 The car had to be made of cheap materials, so it reflects this.
 It was a symbol of the past under Soviet rule.
 It now has a bit of a cult following.
 Apparently there's a Trabant museum near the old Checkpoint Charlie.
 Bucket list!

 I was disappointed when Covid prevented me from returning to Hungary for the International Goat Conference (in 2020).
-Hopefully, one day I will get to return to this wonderful country.
+Hopefully, one day I will get to return to this beautiful country with yummy food.

 No comments: